Lamass566/styleguide/docs/index.md

 `}`

-Using these concepts, the cardinal rules of Google Swift style for line-wrapping are:
+Using these concepts, the cardinal rules of Swift style for line-wrapping are:
 1. If the entire declaration, statement, or expression fits on one line, then do that.
 2. Comma-delimited lists are only laid out in one direction: horizontally or vertically.
 In other words, all elements must fit on the same line, or each element must be on its own line.
 A horizontally-oriented list does not contain any line breaks, even before the first element or after the last element.
 Except in control flow statements, a vertically-oriented list contains a line break before the first element and after each element.
 3. A continuation line starting with an unbreakable token sequence is indented at the same level as the original line.